Money Market

 The main differences between the money market and capital market include:

-1. Duration: Money market instruments have shorter maturities (typically one year or less), while capital market instruments have longer maturities.
+1. Duration: Money market instruments usually have shorter maturities , often less than a year.
+In contrast, capital market instruments have longer maturities, typically lasting over a year.

 3. Purpose: The money market serves short-term financing needs and liquidity management, whereas the capital market finances long-term investments and capital expenditures.